mbeale210/Fantasy_Cycling/README.md

 ## Description

-Fantasy Cycling App is a web application that allows users to create and manage fantasy cycling teams, track rider performances, and compete in custom leagues.
-The app consists of a Flask backend and a React frontend.
+Fantasy Cycling App is a web application that allows users to create and manage fantasy cycling teams, track rider performances, and compete in a custom league.
+The app consists of a Flask backend and a React frontend using SQLAlchemy as the ORM.

 ## Features